Rochester, Iowa

 Rochester is an unincorporated community and census-designated place (CDP) in Rochester Township, Cedar County, Iowa, United States.
-As of the 2010 census it had a population of 133.
+As of the 2020 census it had a population of 142.

 History

-Rochester was named after Rochester, New York, known for its flour mills, due to its location on the Cedar River.
+Rochester is near Rochester, New York, the city's namesake known for its flour mills, due to its location on the Cedar River.
 Rochester's population was 53 in 1902.

 Geography

 Rochester is located in eastern Iowa in south-central Cedar County, along the north bank of the Cedar River.
 County Road F44 crosses the river just south of the community, and Interstate 80 at Exit 265 is 2 mi to the south.